Policies, reporting and distributing campus crime statistics

 The individual who is responsible for collecting crime data and implementing the distribution of the data is The Campus Security Survey Administrator (CSSA).

-The Director of Academic Affairs and the CSSA are responsible for issuing Timely Warnings.
+The School President and the CSSA are responsible for issuing Timely Warnings.
 Such warnings are relayed to students and staff at the weekly Saturday meeting when appropriate.
-The decision to issue a more urgent warning is at the discretion of, and the responsibility of, the Director of Academic Affairs.
+The decision to issue a more urgent warning is at the discretion of, and the responsibility of, the School President.

 The Academy will make any reasonable accommodation to a student who is the victim of sexual misconduct.
 In the case of alleged sexual misconduct both the accuser and accused will have the right to have others present during a fact-finding meeting by the Academy (see VA WA policy).
 The purpose of these meetings will be to determine if school policy for student or staff conduct has been violated and is not a legal proceeding to determine guilt or innocents.
 No student will be asked to sign statement of nondisclosure.
 Both parties will be informed of the Academy's decision.
 In cases involving sexual misconduct where the Academy determines its code of conduct has been violated the offending student or staff member will be terminated.